 The Chatham County Commission typically holds its regular meetings at 9:30 a.m. at 124 Bull St. every other Friday.

-The agenda for the meeting on May 22 is not available to view.
+The agenda for the meeting on July 10 is now available to view.

 The meeting can be viewed on the county’s Youtube page and Facebook page.